dribnet/purvs/README.md

 ## PS1 MDDN 342 2017

-PART 3: RANDOMISE
+PART 4: DISTRIBUTION

-This README explains my changes for part 3 of assignment 1.
+This README explains my changes for part 4 of assignment 1.

-I have developed face 1 from part 2 (which began as a questionable gollum look-alike in part 1).

-I chose to use face 1 as it had all 5 parameters in use for adjusting different features of the face (eye size and direction, brow height, mouth width, ear size).
-Therefore, I felt that this would lend the greates amount of variety for the random outputs.
+I generated a distribution based on 3 facial features which all correspond with the emotion of the eyes.

+1) There is a bias toward having wide eyes over small eyes with an emphasis on having very large eyes most of the time.

+2) A higher brow height is favoured over a low brow

+3) There is a slight bias to look to the right of the screen rather than left or center.